Te Kupenga 155 Fanshawe Street

 6 Green Star - Office Design NZGBC

-The concept for this office development is a relaxed stack of floor plates around an atrium with a view.
+The concept for this workplace development is a relaxed stack of floor plates around a connecting atrium with a view.

 The project defines the corner of Fanshawe and Daldy Street – the Gateway to Wynyard Quarter.
 Daldy Street – a linear park – runs along the western side of the building and connects with the harbour to the north.